Illness and Infections

 Medicines and Accidents

-If your child is ill they need to be at home.
 The only medicines that are regularly administered in school are inhalers for children with asthma and epipens for children with allergies.
-The school is not legally obliged to administer medicine and we therefore ask parents to seek the authorisation of the Principal by completing a first aid request form from the School Office.
-Asthma inhalers are kept in the medical room during the school day.
+The school is not legally obliged to administer medicine however if your child has been prescribed medicine by your G.P. to be administered four times a day then we will be happy to give the medication.
+A form of authorisation will need to be completed by a parent/carer in the school office.
+All medicine must be given/collected from the school office, we can not pass medicine to children.
+Asthma inhalers and all medication is kept locked away in the medical room during the school day.

 Parents should make the school aware of any serious or long term medical conditions so that a care plan can be completed.
 If you have any concerns regarding your child’s health please contact the school Mrs Miles who oversees the care arrangements for children with medical needs and first aid provision in school.

-Any accidents at school are treated by a trained First Aider, details recorded and a note will be given to the child to take home.
+Any accidents at school are treated by a trained First Aider, details are recorded via a service called ‘Medical Tracker’.
+If your child has sustained an injury where a note would normally be given, you will now receive immediate email notification instead.
 In the event of a more serious accident, you will be contacted immediately.
 Please ensure that contact numbers are accurate and kept up-to-date in case of emergencies.

 Hearing and Vision